padillaco/auto-deploy/WPENGINE_SETUP.md

 ## 1. Copy the Workflow File Template

-Copy the [.github](/wpengine/workflow-templates/.github) folder to the WordPress root of the repository that is being setup for auto-deployments.
+Copy this [.github](/wpengine/workflow-templates/.github) folder to the WordPress root of the repository that is being setup for auto-deployments.

 ## 2. Actions